Orbmancer/chrome-notifier/README.md

 ## Installation

-Download the extension from the chrome store
+Download the extension from the chrome store: https://chrome.google.com/webstore/detail/chrome-notifier/acieenleahhcplheinjihejdgapcbaga

 ## How to use